iterative/dvc.org/public/static/docs/command-reference/gc.md

   latest experiment revisions.
 Especially, if you intend to use `dvc gc -c` this option is much safer.

-- `-T`, `--all-tags` - the same as `-a` above but keeps cache for existing Git tags.
+- `-T`, `--all-tags` - the same as `-a` above but applies to Git tags.
 It's useful if tags are used to track "checkpoints" of an experiment or project.
   Note that both options can be combined, for example using the `-aT` flag.

 - `-p`, `--projects` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described